richardvenneman/floatl/README.md

 ### Using the global Floatl (classic browser environment)

-If you're not using a module bundler, you can download and include the globally built [built/floatl.umd.js](https://github.com/richardvenneman/floatl/tree/master/built) in your app.
+If you're not using a module bundler, you can download the globally built UMD version from the [GitHub releases page](https://github.com/richardvenneman/floatl/releases) and include it in your app.
 This adds Floatl to the global namespace.

 ## Usage